Please enable JavaScript to view the comments powered by Disqus.

 Moving Your Pets to Canada

-While it may not seem ideal for everyone, only dogs and cats are allowed to immigrate to Canada with you.
-However, dogs are only allowed to move to Canada from the age of eight months, and cats only from the age of three months old.
+Cats and dogs are among the most commonly imported pets and can be brought to Canada with relative ease.
+Dogs are only allowed to move to Canada from the age of eight months, and cats only from the age of three months old.
 Unfortunately, Canada does not compromise on its rules.
+They must have valid rabies vaccination certificates and, in some cases, additional health documentation, depending on their country of origin.

 One of the most important things that you must be aware of is that dogs and cats must meet the minimum age limit if you are planning to enter Canada with them without import permits, but as a domestic import instead.
 This means that all pets must be accompanied by their owners to be able to enter the country.

-Alternatively, you can also apply for an import permit from the Canadian Food Inspection Agency (CFIA) if you would like to try and still get either a bird or non-traditional pet to Canada, but only if the pet qualifies under the commercial category.
+Alternatively, you can also apply for an import permit from the CFIA if you would like to try and still get either a bird or non-traditional pet to Canada, but only if the pet qualifies under the commercial category.
 Before moving your pet to Canada, you must also know that you must present proof of your cat or dog’s age to the Canadian authorities to get the thumbs up for them to enter.

 Additionally, if you thought that Canada accepted all types of dog breeds, think again.
 Canada does not accept the following dog breeds: